 Most cases of muscle cramps don’t indicate a worrisome underlying condition.
 People who are 65 and older are at greater risk for them.
 Cramps might be related to alcoholism, hypothyroidism, or diabetes.
 If the frequency of your cramps bothers you, tell your doctor.

 Meanwhile, there are several remedies you can try yourself.

 Consider applying a heating pad to the area, as described below, after stretching.
 If your calf muscle cramps in the middle of the night, stand up and slowly put weight on the affected leg to push the heel down and stretch out the muscle.

-Many professionals like personal trainers, coaches, and physical therapists also recommend using magnesium on the outside of your body in the form of Epsom salts.
+Many personal trainers, coaches, and physical therapists also recommend using magnesium on the outside of your body in the form of Epsom salts.
 You can find a great selection online.

 Another possible way to stop leg cramps is to hydrate.
-It might take a little longer to address your pain, but once you’ve had water or a sports drink with electrolytes, you could prevent another cramp.
+It might take a little longer to ease your pain, but once you’ve had water or a sports drink with electrolytes, you could prevent another cramp.